Beating the Harmonic lower bound for online bin packing: Post-processing

 \section{Post-processing}

-After the algorithm has packed all items, we perform some post-processing operations that will enable us to analyze it: we will remove some items, change the marks of some items to better reflect the actual input, fix the type and color of any remaining bonus items and reduce the size of some items.
-For each of these three steps, we will argue why we make these changes and why they do not impair the validity of our argumentation.

 Since we consider only the asymptotic competitive ratio in this paper, it is sufficient to prove that a certain ratio holds for all but a constant number of bins: such bins are counted in the additive constant.
-We will perform a sequence (of constant length) of such removals in this section.
+We will perform a sequence (of constant length) of removals of bins in this section.
+We will also change the marks of some items to better reflect the actual output, fix the type and color of any remaining bonus items and reduce the sizes of some items to match the values used by {\EHarm} in its accounting (see line \ref{eh:countasi} of Algorithm \ref{alg:eh}).